digtalaloha/synology-private-vaultwarden/README.md

-# Run a private, LAN access only instance Vaultwarden On A Synology NAS With Docker-Compose
+# Run A Private, LAN Access Only, Instance Of Vaultwarden On A Synology NAS With Docker-Compose

 ## Description

 This repository will provide you the details to run a private, LAN access only, instance of Vaultwarden, using docker-compose, on a Synology NAS.
-The setup will be using the Caddy web server that will obtain a Let's Encrypt cert for a subdomain that is setup through Duck DNS.
+The setup will be using the Caddy web server that will obtain a Let's Encrypt certificate for a subdomain that is setup through Duck DNS.

+Because Synology NASs use both ports 80 and 443 for DSM we'll need to use a custom port number when accessing Vaultwarden.
+The url to access Vaultwarden would look something like https://vw-daloha.duckdns.org:8443.
+See step 12 in the Setup Steps below to set the custom ports.

-I referenced the following links for much of the setup.
+I referenced the following links for much of the setup description below.

 * [Running a private vaultwarden instance with Let’s Encrypt certs](https://github.com/dani-garcia/vaultwarden/wiki/Running-a-private-vaultwarden-instance-with-Let%27s-Encrypt-certs)
 * [Docker-compose Caddy with DNS challenge](https://github.com/dani-garcia/vaultwarden/wiki/Using-Docker-Compose#caddy-with-dns-challenge)